Last antecedent rule

-The last antecedent rule is a doctrine of interpretation of a statute, by which "Referential and qualifying phrases, where no contrary intention appears, refer solely to the last antecedent."
+The last antecedent rule is a controversial rule for interpreting statutes and contracts.
+The rule is that "Referential and qualifying phrases, where no contrary intention appears, refer solely to the last antecedent."
+There are examples of judges both applying and rejecting use of the rule under similar facts.
 The rule is typically bound by "common sense" and is flexible enough to avoid application that "would involve an absurdity, do violence to the plain intent of the language, or if the context for other reason requires a deviation from the rule."